simon-javier/backup-manuscript-thesis/main.typ

 ))<supervised>

 @supervised illustrates how supervised learning works.
 The input data contains data that are labeled.
-Each labeled data are then fed into the algorithm.
+Each labeled data is then fed into the algorithm.
 The algorithm learns the associations and patterns between the data and its label.
-It finds out what patterns likely leads to each label.
+It finds out what patterns likely lead to each label.
 Finally, the model predicts labels based on inputs.

 ==== Neural Networks
 According to #cite(<ibm-2025a>), a neural network is a machine learning program, or model, that makes decisions in a manner similar to the human brain, by using processes that mimic the way biological neurons work together to identify phenomena, weigh options and arrive at conclusions.

 In this study, the researchers utilized neural networks because of their strong ability to detect complex patterns in data like images of nails.
-Unlike traditional machine learning algorithms that often require manual feature extraction, neural networks can automatically learn hierarchical representations of features like color and texture by analyzing images pixels by pixels.
+Unlike traditional machine learning algorithms that often require manual feature extraction, neural networks can automatically learn hierarchical representations of features like color and texture by analyzing images pixel by pixel.

 #figure(image("img/neural-networks-geeks-for-geeks.png"), caption: flex-caption(
   [Neural Network Architecture #cite(<geeksforgeeks-2025c>, form: "normal")],